pdoehle/swc-notes/ecology-sql.md

 > Notice that I can add new records by going to the "Browse & Search" tab and using the "Add" button at the upper-right-hand corner.

 # Writing SQL Queries

+## Objectives
+* Write and build queries
+* Filter data given various criteria
+* Sort the results of a query

 Let's begin by using the **surveys** table.
 Click on the "Execute SQL" tab.

 ```sql